 Fight for your faith.
 Fight to believe again.
 Who do you know that believes in you?
 Get some time with them.
 Borrow their faith in you.
 Reflect back on when you believed in yourself, and remember that God is with you.
 It’s His church, it’s His idea, and what you’re doing matters.

-2) Ministry over Strategy
+2) Ministry Over Strategy for Church Growth

 Those of us who lead in the local church are in it to see life change for the people we serve.
 Therefore, serving people for their spiritual growth is a priority, it’s what we do.
 But doing ministry for the sake of ministry can be a colossal waste of time if it’s not strategic.